 The assembly, fabrication, or processing of goods and materials using processes that ordinarily have greater than average impacts on the environment or that ordinarily have significant impacts on the use and enjoyment of other properties in terms of noise, smoke, fumes, odors, glare, or health or safety hazards.
 Loading and unloading from rail spurs and wholesaling of products manufactured at the facility are incidental to this use.
 This use does not include any activity that meets the definition of special manufacturing.
-See also Special Manufacturing.
+See also Special Manufacturing and Cannabis Definitions for Cannabis-derived Products Manufacturing and Cannabis Cultivation.